-Implement the updated Community Engagement Framework Engagement Framework Engagement Framework Consultation in May 2022.
+Action Annual Comment Status Implement the updated Community Engagement Framework The Community Engagement Framework was reviewed by Council and went out for public consultation in May 2022.
 Council officially endorsed the updated Framework at the 27 June 2022 Council meeting.
 The Community Engagement Framework is available on Council's website for the community to view, and complements Council's Community Engagement Policy and Toolkit, all of which will be reviewed regularly.
-An ewa Community Engagement position has been funded to officially establish a community engagement function for the first time at Council.
+A new Community Engagement position has been funded to officially establish a community engagement function for the first time at Council.
 This position will lead and advise on the best external strategies to successfully connect and empower our culturally diverse community and work internally to educate and upskill staff to deliver effective community engagement activations.